rackerlabs/technical-blog/_posts/2019-11-06-what-is-interaction-studio-and-how-does-it-drive-transformative-business-value.md

 How many more sales would your company close if you could meet your customers where they are on the buyer’s journey and guide them toward your product or service?

 With a solid awareness of consumer interactions, you can deliver a more personalized and streamlined customer experience.
-The ability to track customer behavior isn’t new but Interaction Studio's capacity to allow you to do it in real time is.
-This can be a powerful way to improve your customer relationships, as long as you comply with local data privacy laws and GDPR.
+The ability to track customer behavior is not new but Interaction Studio's capability to allow you to do it in real time is.
+As long as you comply with local data privacy laws and GDPR, this can be a powerful way to improve your customer relationships.

 Read on to learn how your company can use Interaction Studio to improve customer service and drive transformative business value.

 ### Solving customer pain points with Interaction Studio

-Interaction Studio removes your reliance on batch data during your customer interactions &mdash; providing you with all the data you need at the click of a button.
+Interaction Studio removes your reliance on batch data during customer interactions &mdash; providing you with all the data you need at the click of a button.
 It lets your brand customize interactions to an individual customer’s behavior and guide them to the most appropriate product or service, eliminating many common customer pain points.

-These are just a few examples of how Interactio Studio can help you.
+Here are 4 ways that Interaction Studio can help your business.

 #### Scrap customer service scripts

 Today’s consumers often want to research your brand, product, or service before contacting support.
-Almost 70% of consumers want their customer service experience to be managed so they don’t need to repeat themselves while using different support channels.
+Almost 70% of consumers want their customer service experience to be managed so they don’t need to repeat themselves when using different support channels.

 Interaction Studio helps your brand deliver a relevant and personalized customer support experience.
 It shows you exactly what someone was looking at on your website the moments before they contacted customer service.
-For example, if someone visits the mortgages page on your banking company’s website &mdash; when they contact support, instead of generically asking, “Hi, how can I help you today?” your customer service agent can ask, “Hi, I see you’re interested in mortgage products.
+For example, if someone visits the mortgage page on your banking company’s website &mdash; when they contact support, instead of generically asking, “Hi, how can I help you today?” your customer service agent can ask, “Hi, I see you’re interested in mortgage products.
 Can I answer any specific questions?”

 By leveraging this data, you can provide a faster and more effective customer service experience.